 There are currently no treatments that are shown to help slow the progression of CBD.
 Your GP or neurologist may recommend medications to manage your symptoms.

-Getting occupational and physical therapy (OT and PT respectively) can also help manage symptoms.
+Getting a care team together with occupational and physiotherapy (OT and PT respectively) can also help manage symptoms.
 An OT can recommend walking devices that may help with mobility and prevent falls.
 PTs can help with symptom management.
 A Speech Pathologist can help with communication and swallowing problems.
 A dietitian may be helpful in ensuring proper nutrition and reducing the risk of inhaling food into the lungs (aspiration).
 Support and allied health input is recommended.

 Swallowing assessment and dietary modifications may help, and modifying the environment will help with safety.
 Parkinson's nurse specialists are familiar with this condition and can be a valuable resource and support for the person and family.

-Further information can be found in the CBD Information Kit available from Parkinson’s Victoria’s website.
+Further information can be found in the CBD Information Kit available from Fight Parkinson's Victoria